manyu462/semantic-release/readme.md

 develop released 1.2.0 and through PR 1.2.0 is released to main hasn't released any version

 (with pre-release: true)
-"chore(readme): expected version to be 1.2.0-develop.1"
+"chore(readme): expected version to be 1.2.0-develop.1"   got 1.2.1-develop.1
+"chore(readme): expected version to be 1.2.1-develop.2"